-Ability-to-benefit test: one of the ways to determine eligibility for federal aid for students who aren't high school graduates or do''t have a GED certificate.
+Ability-to-benefit test: this was one of the ways to determine eligibility for federal aid for students who are not high school graduates or do not have a GED certificate.
 The ability to qualify through this was ended in July 2012.

 Assets: an item of value, such as home equity, other real estate, stocks, bonds, cash savings, trust funds, money market funds, college savings plans, retirement plans and prepaid tuition plans (the FAFSA does not ask you report home equity or retirement plan assets).